 In the California Current Ecosystem (CCE), multiple coastal pelagic fish species (CPS; i.e., Pacific Sardine Sardinops sagax, Northern Anchovy Engraulis mordax, Jack Mackerel Trachurus symmetricus, Pacific Mackerel Scomber japonicus, and Pacific Herring Clupea pallasii) comprise the bulk of the forage fish assemblage.
-These populations of these species can change by an order of magnitude within a couple years, represent important prey for marine mammals, birds, and larger migratory fishes (Field et al., 2001), and are targets of commercial fisheries.
+These populations that can change by an order of magnitude within a couple years, represent important prey for marine mammals, birds, and larger migratory fishes (Field et al., 2001), and are targets of commercial fisheries.

 During summer and fall, the northern stock of Pacific Sardine typically migrates to feed in the productive coastal upwelling off Oregon, Washington, and Vancouver Island (Zwolinski et al., 2012, and references therein, Fig. 1).
 The predominantly piscivorous adult Pacific and Jack Mackerels also migrate north in summer, but go farther offshore to feed (Zwolinski et al., 2014 and references therein).
 In the winter and spring, the Pacific Sardine stock typically migrates to their spawning grounds, generally off central and southern California (Demer et al., 2012) and occasionally off Oregon and Washington (Lo et al., 2011).
-These migrations vary in extent with population sizes, fish ages and lengths, and oceanographic conditions (Zwolinski et al., 2012).
+These migrations vary in extent with population sizes, fish ages and lengths, and oceanographic conditions.
+For example, the transition zone chlorophyll front (TZCF; Polovina et al., 2001) may delineate the offshore and southern limit of both Pacific Sardine and Pacific Mackerel habitat (e.g., Demer et al., 2012; Zwolinski et al., 2012), and juveniles may have nursery areas in the Southern California Bight, downstream of upwelling regions.
 In contrast, Northern Anchovy spawn predominantly during winter and closer to the coast where seasonal down-welling increases retention of their eggs and larvae (Bakun and Parrish, 1982).
 Pacific Herring spawn in intertidal beach areas (Love, 1996).
 The northern stock of Northern Anchovy is located off Washington and Oregon and the central stock is located off Central and Southern California.
 Whether a species migrates or remains in an area depends on its reproductive and feeding behaviors and affinity to certain oceanographic or seabed habitats.